Paying for Your Education

 - For students interested in Ph.D. information, please visit our Fellowships page.

 The technology fee helps to underwrite the various computer resources for Penn Engineering including computer labs, provided software, web-based email, and other related costs.
-The maximum that will be charged each semester is $431.
-The rate you will be charged is based on the total number of course units you take per semester.

 Estimated Master’s Student Costs